 Because MPB is genetic, the most effective way to stop and prevent further hair loss is to block DHT production, which is exactly what finasteride does.
 Finasteride blocks the action of the enzyme that converts testosterone into DHT, called 5α-reductase, and prevents your body from producing DHT all together.

 Hence, finasteride not only protects and strengthens your hair, but also effectively minimizes hair loss.
-According to clinical trials, a daily dose of 1mg of finasteride halted hair loss in 86% of men, while 65% of those men experienced a significant increase in hair growth.
+According to clinical trials, a daily dose of 1mg of finasteride halted hair loss or increased hair growth in up to 90% of men.
 With consistent daily use over 3-4 months, these results should be visible.

 Learn more: How to take finasteride